In recent years, bullet journaling has taken the world by storm. It’s all the organization of a planner with all the flexibility of a journal.

 - Have all of your materials nearby.
 There are few things as frustrating as sitting down to enjoy some journaling and realizing that you don’t have half of the things you need.
 If you even think you might use something, go ahead and grab it.

-If you’ve done that then your first monthly setup is complete and you can pat yourself on the back!
+If you’ve done that, then your first monthly setup is complete and you can pat yourself on the back!
 Half the battle is getting started…the other half is not quitting.

 Here are a few more little pieces of advice as you start your bullet journaling process.

 If you try something and it doesn’t work, scrap it or make adjustments and try something else.
 My monthly setups have changed almost every single month that I’ve bullet journaled.
-That used to annoy me because it felt inconsistent but what I learned was that it’s just a process of finding what works best for me and I can’t expect to get it perfect on the first go-round.
+That used to annoy me because it felt inconsistent, but what I learned was that it’s just a process of finding what works best for me and I can’t expect to get it perfect on the first go-round.

 It’s okay if you miss a month or are inconsistent.
-Life is crazy and sometimes we put in all the effort of making a monthly setup and then barely use or.
+Life is crazy, and sometimes we put in all the effort of making a monthly setup and then barely use it.
 I’ve even just completely skipped months and that’s okay.
 Just because you stop for a month doesn’t mean you have to wait till the next year to try again.
 Pick back up where you left off and enjoy it.